-By one measure, more than one million people suffer injuries in the United States every year from falling on or around staircases.
+By one measure, more than one million people suffer injuries in the United States every year from falling on or around stairs.
 When those falls are the result of a property owner’s failure to keep them clean and free of hazards, the victim can sue the owner to recover compensation for their injuries.
 An individual might also have a claim against other parties for defective construction or installation.

 Individuals who suffer injuries from falling down stairs in southern California should consult with a Los Angeles personal injury attorney from our firm to assess their right and opportunity to recover damages from the negligent parties.
 We can assess the specific facts and details of the fall to determine whether you can sue a property owner or another third party.